lakrsv/winreg-util/winreg_cli/README.md

 ## Interrogate Quick Start (WIP)
 The `interrogate` command is used to interrogate the windows registry, finding specific windows registry keys and their associated values.

+# Known Issues
+The `export` command can fail on Windows 11 right now, unclear why.